mnswdhw/PFSL/README.md

 * –-datapoints Number of samples of training data allotted to each client (default: 500)
 * –-setting Setting you would like to run for, i.e, setting1 ,setting2 or setting4 (default: setting1)
 * –-checkpoint Epoch at which personalisation phase will start (default: 50)
+* --rate This arguments specifies the fraction of clients dropped off in every epoch (used in setting 5)(default: 0.5)

 For reproducing the results, always add argument –-pretrained while running the PFSL script.